CloudBees Jenkins Platform available on Microsoft Azure Marketplace

 We are delighted to announce the immediate availability of CloudBees Jenkins Platform 15.05 on the Microsoft Azure Marketplace.

-The two components of CloudBees Jenkins Platform, CloudBees Jenkins Enterprise and CloudBees Jenkins Operations Center, are available as products in the Azure marketplace on a Bring Your On License mode with a free trial.
-You can seamlessly provision your virtual machines of Jenkins masters and Operations Centers with these Azure marketplace products.
+The two components of CloudBees Jenkins Platform , CloudBees Jenkins Enterprise and CloudBees Jenkins Operations Center, are available as products in the Azure marketplace on a Bring Your On License mode with a free trial.
+You can seamlessly provision your virtual machines of Jenkins controllers and Operations Centers with these Azure marketplace products.

 CloudBees Jenkins Platform on Azure Marketplace